Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 While Google Voice still offers flexible VoIP service for small businesses, its development and features have stagnated recently.

-At first, Google Voice checks all the boxes: it lets you make free calls, works with Gmail, and gives you one number for calling and texting.
+At first, Google Voice checks all the boxes: It lets you make free calls, works with Gmail, and gives you one number for calling and texting.
 However, its features and capabilities can start to feel limited if you’re using it as a business phone system.

 For businesses seeking alternatives, a host of new and improved cloud-based phone systems have sprung up.